Vifa: Founding

 The predecessor to Vifa was founded in 1933 by Niels Christian "N.C."
 Madsen, in the small town of Videbæk in western Denmark.
 Originally from the agricultural town of Hjerm near Holstebro, Madsen had developed a talent for mechanical and electrical engineering.
-At a time when electricity still wasn't available in many rural areas, he among other things converted car engines for use as stationary generators in the farming industry, and as he settled in Videbæk, he started a small automotive repair shop.
+At a time when electricity still wasn't available in many rural areas, he among other things built windmills and converted car engines for use as stationary generators by farmers.
+As he settled in Videbæk, he started a small automotive repair shop.

 At the time, the Bang & Olufsen radio factory in Struer was importing electrodynamic loudspeaker drive units for their radio receivers out of France, and was looking to have them manufactured locally instead.
 They had approached Niels Christian Madsen's brother-in-law, who was a blacksmith, and although he was unable to meet their request, he instead put B&O in touch with Madsen.
 Together with two of his brothers, who were already employed at the Bang & Olufsen plant, Niels Christian Madsen started developing the required components.
 The experiments were successful, and Madsen's final designs were approved by B&O.

 The early Videbæk speaker drive units were handmade, with metal parts manufactured in Madsen's auto workshop.
 Materials for the soft parts, such as cardboard diaphragms and leather suspensions, were sourced from local suppliers.
 Final assembly was taken care of by mrs. Madsen at the kitchen table.
 The business was eventually named "Videbæk Højttaler-fabrik" ("The Videbæk Loudspeaker Factory"), and in 1947, production moved into a dedicated factory building at Stationsvej 3, Videbæk.

 In 1953, the "Aktieselskabet Videbæk Højttalerfabrik" corporation was formed, with N.C.
 Madsen as the only share owner.
 The product brand Hroswitha was at some point chosen for the transducers.
 The name is claimed to be an older spelling form of Videbæk, but likely just refers to the medieval Saxon poet of the same name.

 Apart from B&O, other domestic radio manufacturers, such as SP Radio and Århus Radiolager, would be added to the customer list.
 Attempts were also made at export, although details are scarce on this point.